Medicinal Chemistry - PhD Program

 Course work requires our graduate students to achieve a level of proficiency in organic, medicinal and physical chemistry, pharmacology, biochemistry, and molecular biology.
 Most course work is completed in the first 2 years of the graduate program.
 The program is quite flexible and easily adaptable to meet individual interests and needs.

 For course descriptions, see the course catalog.

 In the first year of the program, students rotate through the laboratories of at least two faculty members.
 At the end of the first year, the student chooses a faculty sponsor and a dissertation research project.

 Incoming graduate students are generally provided support in the form of a research assistantship by the Department for the first year of study.
-The assistantship allows students an opportunity to dedicate their time to study and work in the lab without having to seek outside employment.
+The assistantship allows students to dedicate their time to study and work in the lab without having to seek outside employment.
 It currently covers tuition (except for a $400 student fee per quarter) and provides $2,279/mo.
 In subsequent years support is provided by either the Department, by a research grant of the research advisor, or by appointment to the Pharmacological Sciences Training Grant.
 The highest qualified applicants are eligible for consideration for an ARCS Scholarship that provides an additional stipend of $7,500 for the first year and $5,000 for the next two years of graduate school.

 The research assistantship also provides health insurance at no charge for students; coverage is available for spouses and dependents for an additional fee.
 For more information see the UW Human Resources's web page on the Graduate Appointee Insurance Program.